Jake Paul: 2017–2019: Music, business, and Team 10

-On November 22, 2017, Paul released a remix of "It's Everyday Bro," featuring American rapper Gucci Mane in place of Team 10, alongside the new music video for it.
-On April 27, 2018, he released the single Malibu with now-former Team 10 member Chad Tepper, along with the music video.
-On May 11, he released another single, My Teachers, featuring now-former Team 10 members Sunny Malouf and Anthony Trujillo, along with the music video.
-On May 24, he released two singles, Randy Savage and Cartier Vision.
+On November 22, 2017, Paul released a remix of "It's Everyday Bro", featuring American rapper Gucci Mane in place of Team 10, alongside the new music video for it.
+On April 27, 2018, he released the single and music video for "Malibu" with now-former Team 10 member Chad Tepper.
+On May 11, he released another single and music video for "My Teachers", featuring now-former Team 10 members Sunny Malouf and Anthony Trujillo, along with the music video.
+On May 24, he released two singles, "Randy Savage" and "Cartier Vision".
 The former song features Team 10 and hip-hop duo Jitt & Quan, featuring vocals from Team 10 members at the time, consisting of Anthony Trujillo, Sunny Malouf, Justin Roberts, Erika Costell, and Chad Tepper; it was released along with the music video.
 The latter song features Anthony and the duo as well; the music video was released later on September 12.

-On August 15, 2018, Paul released another single titled "Champion," with a music video.
-The song was a diss track towards Paul's boxing opponent Deji Olatunji (ComedyShortsGamer), the younger brother of British YouTube star, internet personality, boxer, and rapper KSI, in which their fight happened ten days later on August 25.
-Throughout the summer of 2018, Paul and Team 10 went on a tour in North America, performing songs.
-Gradually, the Team 10 members all left one by one from the beginning of the year until the end.
+On August 15, 2018, Paul released another single titled "Champion", with a music video.
+The song was a diss track towards Paul's boxing opponent Deji Olatunji (ComedyShortsGamer), the younger brother of British YouTube star, internet personality, boxer, and rapper KSI.
+Their fight took place ten days later on August 25.
+Throughout the summer of 2018, Paul and Team 10 went on a tour in North America, performing their songs.
+Gradually, the Team 10 members split up throughout the year.

-Paul was ranked in second place in Forbes list of highest-paid YouTubers in 2018.
+Paul's varied business ventures ultimately led to his second-place ranking in Forbes' list of highest-paid YouTubers in 2018.

-2019: Business enterprises and new group

-On March 1, 2019, Paul released the single "I'm Single", which was released along with the music video.
+On March 1, 2019, Paul released the track and music video for "I'm Single".
 The song focused on Paul's feelings about being single and his breakup with Erika Costell.
 As the social media accounts for Team 10 have been inactive since September 2019, some assumed that Team 10 had disbanded and Paul had formed a new team.

-On December 13, 2019, Paul released another single "These Days", but deleted it from streaming services less than a year later.
+In June 2025 he featured on the Forbes list as one of the world's highest paid creators with estimated earnings in 2024 of $50m.